stanford-ssi/sats-cs/README.md

 # SSI Satellites Software
-The goal of this project is to an autonmous spacecraft that can navigate in deep-space via asteroid recognition.
+The goal of this project is to build an autonmous spacecraft that can navigate in deep-space via asteroid recognition.

 ## How to Get Started